 When Ankita joined the Teach For India fellowship, a non-profit organization that aims at providing quality education to students in low-income schools across India, she met with the her class of 45 brilliant young girls studying in seventh grade at the Government Girls School in Tughlaqabad Extension, New Delhi.
 It was the sheer love for her girls and the zeal to help them follow their heart and dreams that gave birth to the idea of this musical.

 The Story Of Arya: The Girl Who Wants To Fly

 Penned down by Ankita Nawalakha, this musical consists of lyrical poetry, written over 25 pages, about the story of Arya, the girl who wants to fly.
 She is discouraged and ridiculed by the villagers for having such an unconventional dream.
 She follows her heart and embarks on the magical journey towards the flying mountain.
-But, before she can reach the flying mountain, she has to face 5 obstacles in her way, only to be conquered through donning qualities such as HOPE, COURAGE, EXCELLENCE, INTEGRITY and COMPASSION.
-Watch Arya succeed in reaching the flying mountain and fulfil her dream.
+But, before she can reach the flying mountain, she has to face 5 obstacles on her way, only to be conquered through donning qualities such as HOPE, COURAGE, EXCELLENCE, INTEGRITY, and COMPASSION.
+Watch Arya succeed in reaching the flying mountain and fulfilling her dream.

 A Word With Ankita Nawalakha